 4) S. speciosa and S. nemaralis have leaves that are largest at the bottom and are progressively smaller moving up the stem.
 Beneath the inflorescence, S. speciosa is smooth stemmed while S. nemoralis has pubescent stems.

 5) Only two species of goldenrod are known to routinely play host to the gall forming fly (Eurosta solidaginis).
-These are S. altissima (with hairy stems) and S. gigantea (with smooth, sometimes purplish, stems).
+These are S. altissima (with hairy stems) and S. gigantea (with smooth, sometimes reddish, stems).
 Apparently, the fly finds S. canadensis rarely suitable for its purposes.
 There is information about this relationship on the 37 minute video - The Goldenrod and the Gallfly.